yakamok/keyserver-fs/README.md

 ### format used

-The very first uid is actually the file name in base64 after random@base64-filename.
+The first uid has the file extention at the end: random@random.jpg

 so we used uid's like so: